 Not only have outside spending groups spent more than twice as much cash to support Clinton’s presidential bid, but the Clinton campaign has raised more than any candidate on the presidential campaign trail in the 2016 election cycle.

-More recently on the campaign trail, Clinton alleged Sanders accepted Wall Street money during his 2006 senatorial campaign indirectly through the Democratic Senatorial Campaign Committee (DSCC), which provides fundraising support for Democratic senators up for election.
-The Sanders campaign’s retort came swiftly, arguing that the DSCC draws its donations from a variety of sources, including labor, environmental and women’s organizations, and reiterating again that Sanders does not have his own presidential super PAC.
-“To say that every nickel that Bernie received [from the DSCC] came from Wall Street is beyond preposterous.
-It is laughable and suggests the kind of disarray that the Clinton campaign finds itself in today,” said Jeff Weaver, Sanders’ campaign manager.
+More recently on the campaign trail, Clinton alleged Sanders accepted Wall Street money during his 2006 senatorial campaign indirectly through the Democratic Senatorial Campaign Committee, which provides fundraising support for Democratic senators up for election.
+The Sanders campaign’s retort came swiftly, arguing that the Campaign Committee draws its donations from a variety of sources, including labor, environmental and women’s organizations, and reiterating again that Sanders does not have his own presidential super PAC.
+“To say that every nickel that Bernie received [from the Committee] came from Wall Street is beyond preposterous.
+It is laughable and suggests the kind of disarray that the Clinton campaign finds itself in today,” said Jeff Weaver, Sanders’s campaign manager.

-But even though outside spending in support of Sanders’ presidential campaign is less than half of the amount pouring into Clinton’s campaign this cycle, it’s still present, and that begs the question of whether Sanders’ near-tie with Clinton in the Iowa caucus and latest victory in New Hampshire would have been possible without such outside spending present.
+But even though outside spending in support of Sanders’s presidential campaign is less than half of the amount pouring into Clinton’s campaign this cycle, it’s still present, and that begs the question of whether Sanders’s near tie with Clinton in the Iowa caucus and latest victory in New Hampshire would have been possible without such outside spending present.
 With 3.7 million individual contributions, perhaps so, but his contributions in an of themselves won’t change the system.

-“I’d love to believe that … the wealth primary process has somehow been uprooted here with [Sanders’] example, but I do not believe that Senator Sanders’ campaign points to a new way of ultimately running for office,” Bonifaz said.
-“What we still see all across this country, in congressional races, Senate races, governor races, state races, [is that] people are having to raise large sums of money in order to compete and run for public office, and by and large those large sums of money are not coming from small-dollar contributors, and I think that means that the wealth primary remains a huge barrier to political participation for the non-wealthy.”
+“I’d love to believe that … the wealth primary process has somehow been uprooted here with [Sanders’s] example, but I do not believe that Senator Sanders’s campaign points to a new way of ultimately running for office,” Bonifaz said.
+“What we still see all across this country, in congressional races, Senate races, governor races, state races, [is that] people are having to raise large sums of money in order to compete and run for public office, and by and large those large sums of money are not coming from small-dollar contributors.
+I think that means that the wealth primary remains a huge barrier to political participation for the non-wealthy.”